AnnaGutowska/AnnaGutowska/README.md

 I have a B.S. in Computer Science and Cognitive Science as a graduate of the Honors College at Rutgers University - New Brunswick.

 ## My Technical Skills:
-Java, C, Python, Javascript, R, SQL, HTML, Linux, VSCode, Eclipse, Latex, IntelliJ IDEA 💻
+Python, Java, R, SQL, C, Javascript, HTML 💻

 ## What Motivates Me:
-* **My involvement within the Polish community.** I was the President of Rutgers Polish Club as well as Miss Polonia Rutgers 2021.
+* **My involvement within the Polish community.** I was the President of Rutgers Polish Club (2022-2023) as well as Miss Polonia Rutgers 2021.
 I am also the Chief Technology Officer (CTO) for the Polish Youth Association 🇵🇱
-* **Inspiring women and all minorities to pursue tech.** I am a Data Engineer for the Percentage Project - a nonprofit organization that uncovers the true sentiment of those underrepresentated in tech.
+* **Inspiring women and all minorities to pursue tech.** I am a Software Engineer for the Percentage Project - a nonprofit organization that uncovers the true sentiment of those underrepresentated in tech.
 * **Helping others.** In college, I was a Research Assistant working towards uncovering the disproportionate access to Covid related information amongst minorities.

 ## Connect with me!